Andrewpk/Microsoft--SQL-Server--ODBC-Driver-1.0-for-Linux-Fixed-Install-Scripts/README.md

  needed to change to bash in order to support the array syntax used.

 `install_dm.sh` is adjusted to pull [unixODBC](http://www.unixodbc.org/)
  version 2.3.2 from the web.
+Once the driver is installed, don't forget to enable Multiple Active Result-sets (MARS) in your ODBC connection as that's a great feature that this driver provides. `MARS_Connection = Yes`

 ##Usage